Dundas Ontario, the historic valley town, has much to offer daytrippers in search of the small town Ontario experience.

 Dundas is full of creative people, especially potters, and part of this artistic buzz is due to the presence of the Dundas Valley School of Art, which has nurtured local artists for more than 40 years.
 Even day-trippers can take a three-hour class in drawing or glass work if they're interested!

-There are a few great places to eat too.
-My favourite spot for a "wee rest" after shopping is the very British "Taylor’s Tea Room" with its hot scones with butter and jam (about $15 for scones and tea for two).
-I love the cozy tea pots, the porcelain tea cups, the antique framed prints of the Queen, and the local artwork on the walls.
+A popular spot for a "wee rest" after shopping is the very British "Taylor’s Tea Room" with its hot scones with butter and jam (about $15 for scones and tea for two).
+The decor is all cozy tea pots, the porcelain tea cups, the antique framed prints of the Queen, and the local artwork on the walls.
 It's like visiting your grandmother again.

-For coffee, Detour is the place to go.
+For coffee, Detour is the place to go, especially in the summer when their patio under the trees is refreshing.

 I also like the Bangkok Spoon Deluxe.
 They're a budget-friendly Thai restaurant on the main street with a little patio tucked away in the back.
 The decor inside is subdued and relaxing and the service is attentive.